awhooshingwind/laser_test/dmd_proposal.md

 **Caveats: **

-* DMD hidden in optics module, some might be more accessible than others...
+* DMD contained in optics module, some might be more accessible than others...
+* Raspberry Pi supply has been low, but should be recovering first part of this year

 ### HomeBrew Solutions

 * More DIY approach [DLP230GP](https://www.ti.com/product/DLP230GP)

-* Lower resolution and cheaper (DMD only) [DLP160](https://www.ti.com/product/DLP160CP#order-quality)
+  - Just one mirror linked, would also need driver chips, etc.

+**Caveats: **
-Caveats: Need to design/build a circuit to control DMD properly...plus a way to interface with it...or spring for standalone EVM board ~$1000
+* Need to design/build a circuit to control DMD properly...plus a way to interface with it...
+* Might allow for more custom configurations
+* Not purchasing unneeded optics engines

 ---